Torta di Mele – Italian Apple Cake

 1 – 2 tablespoons sanding sugar

-1/2 teaspoon cinnamon mixed with 1 – 2 tablespoons sanding sugar
+1/2 teaspoon cinnamon mixed with the sanding sugar

 2. With the mixer on low-medium, start by beating the softened butter together with the granulated sugar until the mixture is well mixed and incorporated.

-3. Add the eggs, one at a time, the milk and lemon or orange zest.
+3. Add the eggs, one at a time, the milk and the citrus zest.
 Mix well after each addition.

 4. With the mixer on low, add the sifted flour and baking powder.
 Also add the salt.